 PSL 215 Social Psychology (3.0); 3 cr.
-Examines theories, research, and implications that relate to social phenomena, such as attitudes, conformity and obedience, aggression, prosocial behavior, socialization, social perception, and group behavior.
+This course explores the principles of personality theories such as psychoanalytic, analytic psychology, neo-Freudian, behavioral, cognitive and humanistic.
+Inherited and learned traits are also covered.
 Prerequisite: PSL 201.

 PSL 217 Psychology of Personality (3.0); 3 cr.
 Examines personality theories, methods and applications to social and clinical concerns.
 Classic theories of personality are discussed including psychoanalytic, behavioral, trait, humanistic, cognitive and social roles are explored and evaluated.
 Prerequisite: PSL 201.

 PSL 230 Theories of Psychotherapy (3.0); 3 cr.
 Places an emphasis on understanding the theories and techniques of psychotherapy.
 Topics considered: individual, family, and group therapy.
 Prerequisite: PSL 201